 6. Reminiscing About Their Kittenhood

-It also shows that your cat associates the secure nature of your relationship with the one that they had with their mother when they were kittens.
+It also shows that your cat associates the secure nature of your relationship with the one they had with their mother when they were kittens.

 7. Getting a Stretch Out of It

 They may use kneading to exercise the muscles in their paws, forelegs, and back and relieve any soreness they might feel there.
 Your cat may also be doing this just because it feels good.
 Like humans, it is ideal to have a surface of some type to stretch again.
-This might be you, or your sofa, or other furniture in the house.
+This might be you, your sofa, or other furniture in the house.

-8. Going into Heat
+8. Going Into Heat

 A female cat will rest on her side and knead, purr, and stretch, signaling she is interested in mating.
-They may also perform this behavior along with being very vocal, and displaying more affection than usual.
+They may also perform this behavior along with being very vocal and displaying more affection than usual.

 Read more about why cats purr and bite.